 - University of Oklahoma at Fort Sill

-The Center for Emerging Technology and Entrepreneurial Studies - Cameron University.
+- The Center for Emerging Technology and Entrepreneurial Studies at Cameron University: 2800 W Gore Blvd, Lawton, 73505.
 Comprehensive assistance is made available for entrepreneurs throughout Southwest Oklahoma at this specialized center.
 CETES offers

 - A business incubator (start up plan) that for direct assistance to entrepreneurs, and